symfoni/symfoni-monorepo/README.md

 ## @symfoni/buidler-demo

-Here is the buidler project that will include buidler-react as a plugin to generate the react component that we will use in react-demo
+This is a demo project that includes buidler-react as a plugin to generate the react component that is used to display some example content.

 ## @symfoni/buidler-react

 Here is the code for the buidler plugin.
 Lerna will symlink this package to @symfoni/buidler-demo so we can use it there.

-## @symfoni/react-demo

-This is a standard react app to demonstrate buidler with a react component output.